This post may contain affiliate links. Please read my disclosure and privacy policy.

 • Preheat the oven to 350ºF and line a muffin tin with 12 muffin liners.
 Into a blender, add the bananas, eggs, olive oil, oats, sugar, cinnamon, baking powder, and salt.
 Blend until the batter is relatively smooth, about 60 seconds.

 • Pour the batter into the 12 muffin cups.
-They should be about ¾ of the way full.
+They should be about ¾ of the way filled.
 Add a sprinkle of rolled oats or chocolate chips on top, if you like.
 You can also add in any other mix-ins you like, such as chopped walnuts or pecans, by pressing them into the muffins.

 • Store leftover muffins in an airtight container for up to 1 week.
 Or you can freeze them for up to 3 months.
 To thaw frozen muffins, transfer them to the fridge at least 24 hours before you plan on serving them again.